browserengineering/book/book/browsersandweb.md

 technology details differ.

 [^memex-essay]: This brief prehistory of the web is by no means exhaustive.
-Instead, you should view it as a brief view into a much larger - and quite interesting in its own right - subject.
+Instead, you should view it as a brief view into a much larger---and quite interesting in its own right---subject.

 The concept of networked links of information began to appear in about [1964-65](https://en.wikipedia.org/wiki/Hyperlink), when the term “link”